abrar-alam/API_app_visualization/README.md

 # Objective
-Top 20 most popular C++ GitHub projects are visualized with Plotly with the help of GitHub API.
+Top 20 most popular C++ GitHub projects are visualized with Plotly with the help of GitHub API endpoint.

 # Sample generated visualization
 Output visualization is saved in "popularity_of_py_repos.html" file.